Release Date: March 28, 2017

 Modigliani Unmasked is organized by Mason Klein, Curator, The Jewish Museum.

 The exhibition will be accompanied by a catalogue published by the Jewish Museum and Yale University Press.
 The book will include an essay by Mason Klein that offers close analysis of Modigliani’s portraits and figure studies in pencil, ink, gouache, and crayon, ultimately arguing that the artist demonstrated a modernist embrace of difference, as well as an understanding of identity as heterogeneous, beyond national or cultural boundaries.
 The book will also include an afterword by Richard Nathanson.
 Featuring 165 color illustrations, the hardcover will be available worldwide and at the Jewish Museum's Cooper Shop beginning in September 2017 for $50.00.

 Modigliani Unmasked is made possible by The Jerome L. Greene Foundation.
-Additional generous funding is provided through an anonymous donation in memory of Curtis Hereld and the Horace W. Goldsmith Exhibitions Endowment Fund.
+Additional support is generously provided by Barbara and Ira A. Lipman, Capital One, an anonymous gift in memory of Curtis Hereld, the Stanley, Marion, Paul and Edward Bergman Family Foundation, and the Horace W. Goldsmith Exhibitions Endowment Fund.
 The catalogue is supported by the Dorot Publication Fund.
 The audioguide is made possible by Bloomberg Philanthropies.